chris31roc/portfolio/README.md

 * index.html page consists of main bio and a photo of me

-* Portfolio page consists of photos of my work and travels that render will when sized down or to large screens.
+* Portfolio page consists of photos of my work and travels that render well when sized down or to large screens.

-* Contact page consists of a form for the user to enter his or her contact info and can leave a message if they shall so please.
+* Contact page consists of a form for the user to enter his or her contact info and can leave a message if they so shall please.

-* Contact page also consists of my social media outlets to enure the user they can conncet with me immediately.
+* Contact page also consists of my social media outlets to enure the user can conncet with me immediately.

 ## Support and contact details
 Please email me for further questions at chris31roc@yahoo.com

 ## Technologies Used
-HTML
+* HTML
-CSS
+* CSS
-Bootstrap
+* Bootstrap